 The app offers an extensive amount of options.
 If you absolutely love the sound of a fan ShutEye has many options.

 Fan noise for sleep, exhaust fan, antique fan, table fan, and more.
 But if you want to experiment then that’s where I think apps shine.

 You can pick from tons of different categories.
 Both natural and otherwise.
 Pink noises like soft breezes and rainfall, and Brown noise like thunderstorms and waterfalls.
 I’ve really enjoyed looking through their wide selection.

 Besides these options, ShutEye even offers users a “mix” option, where you can create a personal mix of sleep sounds that you can easily adjust.
 I’ve come to enjoy a Thunderstorm/Table fan mix.

 Whatever app you choose, I highly suggest you do some experimentation.
 Many people simply passively accept their sleep issues instead of trying to understand and deal with them.
 My father, for example, has his own quirk.

 For my entire childhood and beyond he couldn’t sleep anywhere except the couch no matter how hard he tried, and he merely accepted it.

 Unfortunately, it turned out the reason this worked for him was actually due to the couch sleeping position covering up a serious back issue that went untreated for most of his life.

 Disruptions or adaptations in sleep are often important.
-Likewise, behavioral changes are often under appreciated in terms of the positive affect it can have on your sleep, and thus your life.
+Likewise, behavioral changes are often underappreciated in terms of the positive effect they can have on your sleep, and thus your life.

 More to Read: